 Attaching Your Jet Ski Anchor to Your Jet Ski

 You may also be tempted to attempt to anchor off your handlebars, but this will end up even worse for you than anchoring by the back end.
 If the current catches the line and pulls, your jet ski risks being pulled underwater on its side.
+This is more of a risk in the ocean rather than rivers or lakes.

 What Kind of Jet Ski Anchors Are There?